treeverse/lakeFS/README.md

 #### Docker (Windows)

-1. Ensure you have Docker installed
+1. Ensure that you have Docker installed.

 2. Run the following command in PowerShell: